-Individuals who are studying human factors and ergonomics in engineering focus on the functional and physical relationships between humans and engineering design.
-Programs available at the bachelor's, master's and doctoral degree levels combine structured courses with practical, hands-on application and research.
+Programs in human factors engineering education are available at the bachelor's, master's and doctoral degree levels.
+They combine structured courses with practical, hands-on application and research.
 Digital design, analytical methods and human factors research are some examples of course topics.
-Students of higher-level programs could also be required to complete design or dissertation projects.
-Such degrees could translate to jobs such as research assistants, human factors or industrial engineers, or university professors.
+Such degrees may prepare graduates for work as research assistants, human factors or industrial engineers, or university professors.

 Bachelor of Science in Human Factors and Ergonomics Degree Program Overview